lammps/lammps/doc/src/compute_born_matrix.rst

 the number of particle, the temperature and volume respectively :math:`N`, :math:`T` and :math:`V`. :math:`k_{B}` is the Boltzmann constant.

-The Born term is a symmetric 6x6 matrix by construction and as such can be expressed as 21 independent terms.
-The terms are ordered corresponding to the following matrix element:
+The Born term is a symmetric 6x6 matrix, as is the matrix of second derivatives of potential energy w.r.t strain, whose 21 independent elements are output in this order:

 .. math::